elixir-ecto/ecto/guides/introduction/Testing with Ecto.md

 Thereby, we configure the database connection for our test setup.
 In this case, we use a Postgres database and set it up to use the sandbox pool that will wrap each test in a transaction.

-Make sure we import the configuration for the test environment at the very bottom of `config.exs`:
+Make sure we import the configuration for the test environment at the very bottom of `config/config.exs`:

 ```elixir
 import_config "#{Mix.env()}.exs"